-Matt groaned.
-It was going to take all night to get his mother to back off this crazy idea of hers.
+Matt groaned. he knew his mother, and it was going to take all night to get her to back off this crazy idea of hers.

-And so it was early the next morning, that Matthew was deeply regretting that all of his arguments had been rejected by his Mother.
+So it was early the next morning, that Matthew was deeply regretting that all of his valid arguments had been rejected by his Mother.
 She was strangely intent on seeing this idea through.
 Usually it wasn't that difficult to distract her, but despite several attempts, she remained quite focused on this task - the task of dressing up her son as a woman.

-She wasn't going to let him out of this so easily.
+She wasn't going to let him out of this so easily, it seemed.
 That much was clear to him now.
-Especially so, since his mother had woken him and dressed him this morning.
+Especially since his mother had woken him and dressed him this morning.

-Matt's method of dressing yesterday was last-minute and haphazard, in stark contrast with the careful, patient, delicate and exhausting routine he was engaged in now.
-Fortunately, his smooth, young face required little in the way of shaving, but it did seem to warrant plucking.
+Matt's method of dressing for yesterday's debacle had been last-minute and haphazard - in stark contrast with the careful, patient, delicate and exhausting routine he was engaged in now.
+Fortunately his smooth, young face required little in the way of shaving, but it did seem to warrant plucking.
 Lots of plucking.
 Painful plucking.

 After his eyebrows had been ravaged into spindly little wisps, his mother started in with a home chemical peel that felt like a million tiny bugs crawling on his face.
-And after it got washed off, his face merely felt like it was burning like a pig roasting on a spit.
+After it got washed off, his face then felt like it was burning like a pig roasting on a spit.

-Seemingly content with the pain she had inflicted on Matt's face his Mom them moved on to his body.
+Seemingly content with the pain she had inflicted on Matt's face, his Mom them moved on to his body.
 His legs were lightly hairy and would have required only a quick whisk with a razor, but Mrs. Wilke opted for a wax instead.

 Pain like that was never meant for a man to feel.
 Only the half of the species designed to withstand childbirth could do that on any sort of a regular basis.

 That was nothing, however, compared to the embarrassment of having his mother dress him in her underwear, and shaping his stuffed cups to look more breast-like.
 It was a crushing blow to whatever budding sense of masculinity he was developing.
-And then, just to make sure that he felt just as bad on the outside as he did on the inside, his mother produced some sort of corset from the bowels of her closet.
+Then, just to make sure that he felt just as bad on the outside as he did on the inside, his mother produced some sort of corset from the bowels of her closet.